Isla-lab/node_laucher/README.md

 ```bash
 screen -S name_screen -dm bash -c 'python node_laucher/node.py student /home/student/Desktop/student_config.txt False 2'
 ```

+This comand will run two rows of your config.txt in parallel using CPU, until the end of the file.
 To check the terminal use:

 ```bash
 screen -r name_screen
 ```

-To detach from the screen using ctrl+a and ctrl+d
+To detach from the screen using ctrl+a and ctrl+d.
+The result on your screen should be:

 ```bash
 Your job is starting...